Relative Strength Index

 RSI is like the stochastic oscillator — values over a high number (Wilder recommended 70) are seen as representing an overbought condition and below a low number (Wilder recommended 30) are seen as oversold.
 Software will almost always show a horizontal line at these levels.
 You can use RSI to generate buy and sell signals at these levels.

 A bearish failure swing is the mirror image.
 The RSI makes a peak above 70 to, say, 75, falls back below 70 to, say, 60, named the fail point, but peaks again — although it fails to match the earlier peak of 75.
 It is the failure to match the first peak that marks it as a likely failure swing, and you will want to sell when the price falls under 70.
 Many analysts consider 60 and 40 to be good candidates for the failure swing.
-See the next chart for a bearish failure swing.
-In this case, we also have a rough double top in the underlying price series, but that is not always the case.
+See the next chart for a bullish failure swing.

 You can also use RSI as a confirming indicator for other indicators, especially moving average crossovers.
 Finally, you can often see chart patterns on the RSI, such as double tops, head-and-shoulders, etc. You can even draw support and resistance lines on the indicator, which is not as strange as it seems — after all, the indicator is just the same price data as on a regular chart, just rearranged a little bit.